 edelweiss CAD/CAM BLOCK

-edelweiss dentistry presents a breakthrough in the fabrication of CAD/CAM materials.
-Through a process of laser sintering and vitrification the finished product consists of a single glass-phase embedded in a resin matrix.
+The edelweiss T-BLOCKs, C-BLOCKs and i-BLOCKs are a breakthrough in the fabrication of CAD/CAM materials.
+Through a process of laser sintering and vitrification, the finished product consists of a single glass phase, embedded in a hybrid matrix.

 As a result, the esthetic properties are similar to that of feldspathic glass ceramic without having the brittleness of pure ceramics.
 The strength and optical properties are similar to that of ceramics but maintaining the flexibility and repairability of polymer based materials.